Table of contents

 - Sweating, Chills

 It takes approximately 20-30 minutes after ecstasy consumption for its effects to take hold.
 The intensity and duration of the effects of ecstasy depend on different factors, such as environmental influences, other drugs used simultaneously (such as LSD), volume of dose, and composition of dose (i.e., whether other agents such as cocaine are mixed in).
 Dance Safe, an informational site that advocates for safe practices in nightclubs, advises that the normal recreational dosage of ecstasy is 100-125 mg.
 In general, psychoactive effects of Ecstasy last between one and three hours.
 However, there are reports of residual effects, such as depression, anxiety, and confusion lasting for weeks after heavy use.

-When a loved one is abusing a substance like MDMA, it’s a highly emotional, difficult situation.
+When a loved one is in the grips of ecstasy/MDMA abuse, it’s a highly emotional, difficult situation.
 Often the individual using the substance doesn’t see the negative results of their behavior or actions until it is too late.

 Traditional rehab protocols for drug rehabilitation have the ability to break MDMA abuse.
 Often the first step comes from a loved one or family member.
 Sometimes all it takes is a conversation, while interventions are often also employed.

 Learn more about helping a loved one get into rehab at our friends and family treatment portal.

 According to the 2013 NSDUH, of the 2.5 million Americans who sought rehab services at a specialized facility, 303,000 received treatment for abuse of hallucinogens.
 At this time, there are no specialized treatment approaches for MDMA abuse specifically.
 However, ecstasy abusers have proven to be responsive to traditional rehab treatment methodologies including:

 - Individual Psychotherapy